ksantr/BlackListsChecker/README.md

 # BlacklistsChecker
-Check domain or ip addess in spam blacklists
+Check if domain or ip addess is presented in spam black lists

 ###Installation
     python setup.py install